freefiremy/ff-acc-progress/README.md

 ## Configuration

+- Update the defaults in `scripts/config.py` to change the tracked UID or API endpoint.
-- Change the `FREEFIRE_UID` environment variable in the workflow file if you want to log a different account.
+- Change the `FREEFIRE_UID` environment variable in the workflow file if you want to log a different account without editing the repo.
 - You can also run the script locally:

   ```bash